nagor2/cryptoFiat/docs/pages/contracts.rst

 Contracts
 ================

-In this section you can find the description of each contract of the system with all the external functions and public variables.
+In this section, you can find the description of each contract in the system, along with all the external functions and public variables.

-It is more developers information for better understanding of how system works in details.
+This section is intended more for developers to better understand how the system works in detail.

 Dotflat
 ---------------
 .. note::
     This is a stablecoin token.
-It is a simple ERC20 token, which can be minted and burned **ONLY** by CDP contract and those authorized in DAO.
+It is a simple ERC-20 token, which can be minted and burned ONLY by CDP contract and those authorized in the DAO.

 .. autosolcontract:: stableCoin
     :members: